MetPX/sarracenia/doc/sr_post.1.rst

   old entries.
 The default lifetime of a cache entry is five minutes (300 seconds.)
 This lifetime can be overridden with a time interval as argument ( the 999 above )

-  If duplicate suppression is in use,  **blocksize** should be set (to either 1 (announce entire file) or a fixed blocksize.) as otherwise blocksize will vary as a function of file size.
+  If duplicate suppression is in use,  one should ensure that a fixed **blocksize** is used ( set to a value other than 0 ) as otherwise blocksize will vary as files grow, and much duplicate data transfer will result.

 **[-to|--to <destination>,<destination>,... ]**